kailash-manasarovar/statement/docs/timeline/2024/january.md

 - I can only guess at how much money criminals made from these films, of which there were probably a few.
 - Add to that the earnings that Dénia criminals were now making on spy-cam porn of me in my apartment, and we are talking probably in the 10s of millions, owed to me personally, by criminal gangs in the UK and Spain.
 - Pervert gangs had been enriching their lives on my suffering for decades.

-## Google search

-- I am seeing multiple posts about "boyfriends" on my accounts' Google search result images.
-- I believe that's what this tweet is referring to: https://x.com/JackChardwood/status/1742110623490506940.
-- I mention this on Twitter: https://x.com/1FRGVN/status/1748488576860389657.
-- How do they do it?
-I ask: https://x.com/1FRGVN/status/1748485970272419873.
-- I thought it might be cookies but I used someone else's device once to check and the results were the same.
-Unless they had hacked that person's phone too.

-## `@JackChardwood` account content completely changed

-- Up until early January, on my `@JackChardwood` account, I see mostly rather dull content about tech and self-help, motivational stuff.
-It's really very boring.
-- Suddenly, the timeline has completely changed and it is now posting spiritual content, love and romance content, nothing like I was seeing before.
-- It's weird.
-I note it: https://x.com/JackChardwood/status/1750917604393308599

 ## Galway